LeeseS91/song-predictability/README.md

 # song-predictability
-MATLAB code to predict and generate rhythms
+MATLAB code to predict and generate rhythms.
+Unfortunately not currently in an organised state...